pranz24/pytorch-soft-actor-critic/README.md

 ### Results
 ------------
 My results on Humanoid-v2 environment using SAC and SAC(deterministic, hard update).
-This is a plot of average rewards at every 10000 steps interval
+This is a plot of average rewards at every 10000 step interval

 ![sacs](https://user-images.githubusercontent.com/18737539/45400165-b2f42980-b668-11e8-8e2b-2b5cdc226204.jpeg)